Anish-Saxena/coaxial_artifact/README.md

 There are some other useful metrics printed out at the end of simulation. <br>

 Good luck and be a champion! <br>

+# DRAMSim3 setup

+Follow build instruction from official DRAMSim3 - https://github.com/umd-memsys/DRAMsim3
+Update the path to DRAMSim library and the ini files in config.py

+# Processing the runs and plotting

+Processing and plotting scripts can be found in ChampSim/SCRIPTS/ Use the scripts in 'PROC_SCRIPTS' to collect the data and populate a csv file that looks like the inlcuded example_plot_input.csv.
+Use the plotting scripts in PLOTTING_SCRIPTS with the csv file as input to generate the plots.